 2. Take a Walk On The World’s Longest Boardwalk

-In the summer, I like to enjoy extra-long walks around the downtown area, taking in downtown's many unique characteristics.
-My routes almost always include taking a walk on this awesome boardwalk, usually taking a break at one of the many built-in picnic benches available halfway through the boardwalk.
-Another ritual I like to share is taking a moment atop the floating staircase, where boats from the marina pass-thru underneath, stop, and take in the views of beautiful Lake Coeur d'Alene and independence point.
+In the summer, I enjoy extra walks around the area, taking in downtown’s many unique characteristics.
+My routes almost always include taking a walk on this one-of-a-kind boardwalk, usually taking a break at one of the many built-in picnic benches available halfway through the boardwalk.
+Another ritual I like to share is taking a moment atop the floating staircase, where boats from the marina pass-thru underneath, stop and take in the views of beautiful Lake Coeur d’Alene and independence point.

 Locals’ Tips for The Boardwalk

 You can expect to see some high foot traffic and congestion on the staircase during busy summer days.
 There are many slower days, so we recommend checking out this boardwalk earlier in the morning or later in the evening close to dinnertime.
 On a hot summer day, Once done, consider stopping at this full-service lakeside bar, the Boardwalk Bar, located at the west entrance nearest Independence Point.
 In the winter, the boardwalk is occasionally closed for general safety.